About the Initiative

-In the fall of 2018, the Toms River Regional School District will be asking the community to approve a Bond Referendum to repair and restore facilities at our eighteen school buildings, three outbuildings, and grounds across our 52 square mile district.
+In January of 2019, the Toms River Regional School District will be asking the community to approve a vote to repair and restore facilities at our eighteen school buildings, three outbuildings, and grounds across our 52 square mile district.
 During the 2017-2018 school year, informational town hall-style meetings were held and the projects discussed at public board meetings for the purpose of actively seeking public feedback in order to craft the best proposal.
 In 2018-2019, regional meetings were held to present the final detailed proposals and to answer remaining questions.

 - heating, ventilation, and air conditioning (HVAC) units and controls

 - renovating and upgrading high wear and high use areas like science labs and playgrounds, with updated safety standards

 - repair and repaving of parking lots and driveways

 The Toms River Regional Board of Education, staff, and administration have made it a priority to provide learning environments that meet both the physical and social-emotional needs of our students while preparing them for success in a highly competitive, technological, and globally-connected society.
 This bond referendum addresses outdated facilities and repair needs to provide safe, affordable, accessible and equitable schools for all students and staff.

 The basis for determining and prioritizing these projects has been the Facilities Condition Assessment undertaken by the Board of Education in 2015 (see link at left).
 The FCA revealed over $160 million in facilities repairs, renovations, and upgrades needed, nearly $40 million of which were deemed to be of the highest priority.
 Over the past three years, these have been assessed through meetings with engineering consultants and discussed with public feedback at public Board of Education meetings beginning in November of 2015.